Highly Sensitive People/Empaths

 Highly Sensitive People/Empaths typically need to be very dedicated to their own physical, emotional, and spiritual self-care because they are so sensitive to the world around them.
 However, finding the balance between recharging after the world drains them and not isolating to trigger depressive symptoms can be difficult.
 Given a tendency for Highly Sensitive People/Empaths to be “people pleasers”, boundaries (e.g. saying “no”, being assertive) are particularly important so that Highly Sensitive People/Empaths can balance what they need and what they are able to offer others.
 Because Highly Sensitive People/Empaths are emotional sponges, frequently Highly Sensitive People/Empaths have anxiety that needs to be addressed with their particular sensitivity in mind.
 Ironically, however, Highly Sensitive People/Empaths also tend to have a running stream of self-critical thinking that is rooted in the belief that perfectionism is necessary in their lives in order to be successful and well-liked.
 This also means that managing relationships is another theme when counseling Highly Sensitive People/Empaths as Highly Sensitive People/Empaths are often so emotionally intelligent (e.g. empathy, emotional identification, communication skills) that relationships are frustrating because, simply put, others are not as compassionate or insightful as them.
 This, then, tends to lead to confusion and a sense of loneliness for Highly Sensitive People/Empaths.

 Reminder: You are not alone!
 And, you are not going crazy.
 Often Highly Sensitive People/Empaths need extra care to better understand themselves and how to best interact with the world in order to maintain their physical, spiritual, and mental health.
 The good news: Highly Sensitive People/Empaths are often quick learners!
 So, reach out.
 Get support so that you can better understand your uniqueness – how to best address your challenges but also how to embrace your strengths so that you can thrive in your life.
-As a fellow Highly Sensitive Person/Empath, I would love to work with you to explore this together!
-It is a growing passion of mine.
+As a fellow Highly Sensitive Person/Empath, we would love to work with you to explore this together!
 You have so much to offer the world!
-I promise!